dayangac/3D-Designs/F360/README.md

-stuff done by me in fusion 360
+design by Emre Dayangaç in fusion 360